oleewere/fluent-plugin-azurestorage-gen2/README.md

 ## Overview

-Fluent filter plugin that can use ABFS api and append blobs with MSI support
+Fluent output plugin that can use ABFS api and append blobs with MSI support

 ## Installation